moinul-hossain-dhrubo/quran_hadith_verse_finder/README.md

 ### **Vector Database creation:**

 The model that was used to embed the dataset is `sentence-transformers/all-MiniLM-L6-v2`.
 Model documentation can be found [here](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2).
 This model is specialized for creating semantic sarch application with its sentence embedding capability.
+The embeddings/ vector database can be found in `model/ embeddings.pkl`.

+### **HuggingFace Deployment:**

+The model along with the entire pipeline has been deployed in huggingface spaces using gradio interface.
+You can visit the spcae via [this link](https://huggingface.co/spaces/mhdhrubo/quran_hadith_verse_finder).

+### **Web Deployment using API integration:**

+Deployed a Flask App built to take user input/query and show the similar verses related to the query.
+Check the flask  branch or [click here](https://github.com/moinul-hossain-dhrubo/quran_hadith_verse_finder/tree/flask).
+Live website can be found [here](https://quran-hadith-verse-finder.onrender.com/).